-Folly only made occasional appearances for Saints in the first half of 2005/06, mostly in cup matches.
+Folly only made occasional appearances for Saints during the first half of 2005/06, mostly in cup matches.
 Once again, the youngster failed to recapture the form he had shown a few seasons ago in the Premiership.
-In January 2006 Folly joined Sheffield Wednesday on loan, who were managed by his former Southampton boss Paul Sturrock.
-He did well enough to earn himself a full time contract after three months of first team action at Hillsborough.
+In January 2006 Folly joined Sheffield Wednesday on loan, who were managed by his former Southampton boss Paul Sturrock

 Folly was reunited with Paul Sturrock yet again when he joined Plymouth on 11th January 2008 for £200,000.
 He struggled to make much of an impact at Home Park however, spending most of his time on the bench.
 Despite representing France at youth level, Folly won his first international cap for Togo in August 2008 in a match with DR Congo.
-At club level however, Folly remained a bit part player.
+Folly remained a bit part player at club level.
 He made only 12 appearances for Plymouth in 2008/09.

 2009/10 was another frustrating season for Folly, who once again struggled for playing time.
 In February 2010 Folly joined League 2 play-off hopefuls Dagenham & Redbridge, and helped the club to a 7th place finish.
 On 2nd May 2010 Plymouth announced Folly's departure from the club after his contract expired.